ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 {: #expand}

-Congratulations, you have built a log analysis pipeline with {site.data.keyword.cloud_notm}}.
+Congratulations, you have built a log analysis pipeline with {{site.data.keyword.cloud_notm}}.
 Below are additional suggestions to enhance your solution.

 * Use [SendGrid](https://console.bluemix.net/catalog/services/sendgrid) with the Streams flow's email node to alert on-call engineers
 * Follow the [Build a data lake using Object Storage](https://console.bluemix.net/docs/tutorials/smart-data-lake.html#build-a-data-lake-using-object-storage) tutorial to add a dashboard to log data